jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 This gives a higher messaging/logging overhead to support recovery.
 While 3PC is more robust than BFT, it is not widely used due to this overhead, alongside its sensitivity to network partitioning **(P).** In practice, most systems either use BFT or Paxos instead; the former for simplicity, or the latter for robustness.

-## Distributed Systems - Coordination Classes and Attack Surfaces
+## Distributed Systems - Coordination Classes and """Attackability"""

 There are two main coordination classes:
 - **The Resource Coordination Class**